Congratulations on making the switch to a DivaCup! Here are our insider tips on how to insert a menstrual cup and more.

 You proudly purchased your DivaCup and are now excitedly waiting for your period to arrive.
 When it arrives, you’ll open up the box, take out your new DivaCup and be one step closer to period bliss.
 That’s our hope anyways.

-The truth is for many first time users, finding success with the DivaCup can take a few days, or even a few cycles and that is really okay.
-In fact, it is more common than you think.
-Unlike tampons, the DivaCup is inserted differently and makes you get up close and personal with your vaginal health.
+The truth is for many first-time users, finding success with the DivaCup can take a few days, or even a few cycles — and that’s really okay.
+In fact, it’s a very common experience.
+Unlike tampons, the DivaCup is inserted differently and can be an intimate new experience with your vagina.

-We spent some time chatting with our Consumer Support Team (who are menstrual cup gurus) to find out what advice they’d offer to first time users.
-They gave us lots to draw from and we’ve put it all together for you below.
+We connected with our Consumer Experience Team — the real menstrual cup gurus, to find out what advice they’d offer to first time users.

 Read the User Guide

 First things first, read the User Guide.
-While you may be able to get away with putting together your new closet organizer without reading the instruction manual, the DivaCup’s User Guide is one you do not want to ignore.
-Plus, your vagina deserves the best and the best is what the DivaCup can give it.
-The User Guide not only explains how to insert, rotate and remove the DivaCup, but also gives lots of assurance for first time users.
+While you might be able to get away with putting together your new closet organizer without reading the instruction manual, the DivaCup User Guide is one you don’t want to ignore.
+It not only shows you how to insert and remove the DivaCup, but does so in a step-by-step manner for first time users.